EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 ```
 /balance/CC_1
 ```
-The Admin user must also provide the new balance in euros (€) through the request body in the following example:
+The Admin user must also provide the new balance in euros (€) through the request body like in the following example:
 ```
 {
     "balance": {